Robert A. Williams Jr.: Family

-Early life and education

-Williams is an enrolled member of the Lumbee Indian Tribe of North Carolina.
-He earned his B.A. from Loyola College in Maryland in 1977 and his J.D. from Harvard Law School in 1980.

 Career

 Now at University of Arizona James E. Rogers College of Law, Williams has established a notable career in the fields of American Indian and International law, indigenous people's rights, and critical race and colonial theory.
 He has published several books on these topics.

 For the 2003-2004 academic year, Williams was named the first Oneida Indian Nation Visiting Professor of Law at Harvard Law School.
 He previously taught there as the Bennet Boskey Distinguished Visiting Lecturer of Law.

 Williams served as Chief Justice for the Court of Appeals, Pascua Yaqui Indian Reservation.
 He also served as Justice for the Court of Appeals and trial judge pro tem for the Tohono O'odham Nation.